alvarogarcia7/c-simple-sessions/README.md

 ## Starting a new session

+Note: there are multiple skeleton folders: they start with `skeleton.*`.
+E.g., `skeleton`, `skeleton_cmake`.

-To start a new session, duplicate the folder `skeleton`:
+To start a new session with the `skeleton` folder, duplicate the folder:

 ```
 cp -R skeleton new_session